SafetyGraphics/SafetyGraphics.github.io/roadmap.md

 The initial release of the tools are not validated and are intended for exploratory use only.
 We are certainly willing to consider validated versions of the tools in the future, and have team members closely involved with the R Validation Hub effort that establishing a general framework for R package validation in pharma.

-##  2019 Project Details
+##  Active Projects

-The ISG has 9 projects that are planned, underway, or need staffing in 2019.
+The ISG has 9 projects that are active or ready to start.

 ### 1. TIRS Manuscript
 - **Overview**: Invited manuscript for TIRS